sharontsaju/Research-Reimagined/README.md

 ## Features

 ### Automated Text Mining
-Utilizes the TF-IDF algorithm to extract relevant text segments from scientific papers.
+Utilizes the TF-IDF (Term Frequency inverse Document Frequency) algorithm to extract relevant text segments from scientific papers.

 ### Summary Generation
 Employs the BART (Bidirectional and Auto-Regressive Transformers) model to generate comprehensive summaries from the mined text segments.